Jeep Grand Cherokee Screen Delamination: How to Fix It?

 Is It Applicable to All Jeep Grand Cherokee Models?

 Yes, the quick DIY method applies to all Jeep Grand Cherokee models.
-You’ll especially notice this problem mostly in the models between 2017 to 2019.
-Most of the time, it’s actually a manufacturing defect.
+You’ll especially notice this problem mostly in the models between 2017 and 2019.
+Most of the time, it’s a manufacturing defect.
 So, the dealer should change the screen for you if you have a warranty.
 Otherwise, you can apply the DIY method at home.

 Is there Any Recall for Jeep Grand Cherokee Screen Delamination?